Nida Allam: Congressional candidacy

 On November 8, 2021, Allam announced that she would be seeking the Democratic Party's nomination for Congress in North Carolina's newly redrawn 4th Congressional District.
 If she were elected, she would be the third Muslim woman to serve in Congress, after Ilhan Omar and Rashida Tlaib, both of whom endorsed Allam's candidacy.
-Allam lost the primary to her more moderate opponent by 9 points.
+Allam lost the primary to her more moderate opponent, Valerie Foushee, by 9 points.

 Political views

 Allam ran for Durham County Commissioner on a platform centered on addressing economic inequality.
 Campaign priorities included a $15 minimum wage for county workers, boosting mental health services in schools and investing in businesses run by women and people of color.

 She believes that charter schools have increased racial segregation in Durham schools.
 As a county commissioner, Allam stated she plans to increase the minimum wage of Durham Public Schools classified staff to U.S. $15 an hour and enact property tax assistance programs.
 She has stated that evictions and lack of affordable housing opportunities are also a crisis in the county, and referenced the issue of gentrification misplacing Black families from their homes in Durham's historical African-American neighborhoods.
 Allam has also called for more funding and community investment into Durham Public Schools and Durham Technical Community College, saying that education is tied to economic and racial justice issues.
 Allam supports organized labor unions.
 She blames the North Carolina General Assembly for inadequate funding for public schools.